setsunajs/create-setsuna/README.md

 # create-setsuna

-Used to quickly create a 'setsuna. js' project
+Used to quickly create a 'setsuna.js' project

 ## Usage